AccelerationNet/talcl/README.md

    declared special. however due to package locks, anything that is in package :cl will not be declared, and thus produce warnings, but will still work correctly.)

+ * Easier to debug (again), it was very difficult to deduce what was wrong in most other template libraries, and I wanted to easily tell what part of the file was broken.

+ * Runtime information about what handlers and variables are available in the environment, can be accessed `<tal:print-handlers>` `<tal:describe-handlers>`, `<tal:print-env>`

+ * can easily include "bodies" that are passed as parameters to subtemplates
+   See: `examples/window.tal`

  * integrate well with cxml dom & our buildnode library.
 We want to be able to embed template content into our dom document in an efficient manner.
 Currently these are stored as processing instructions in the dom, and in serialization we play out the sax events we buffered when processing the template

+ * Tal tags can just be functions in common lisp that return cxml:dom snippets (see: buildnode)

+ * Lisp functions can just return direct stream writes / strings to the output document using
+   `<tal:content-as-is>` - bypasses all validation careful!

+ * Plain text template support -> `<tal:tal> stuff </tal:tal>` renders
+   as just the text (can be the whole template).

 ## Changes From Arnesi / UCW tal
  * Available without loading arnesi, yaclml, or ucw